 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Pre/Post TABE scores in ELA and Math 19-20 Baseline: TABE ELA Post scores: 78% students improved score.
 TABE MATH Post scores: 82% students improved score.
-STAR Renaissance ELA 47% students improved score STAR Renaissance Math 56% students improved score TABE ELA Post Scores: 83% of students improved score TABE MATH Post scores: 87% of students improved score Number of Career Zone Portfolios completed 12th grade students 19-20 Baseline: 100% of 12th graders completed a Career Zone portfolio 100% of 12th graders completed a Career Zone Portfolio 100% of 12th graders completed a Career Zone portfolio
+STAR Renaissance ELA 47% students improved score STAR Renaissance Math 56% students improved score STAR Renaissance ELA 52% students improved score STAR Renaissance Math 57% students improved score TABE ELA Post Scores: 83% of students improved score TABE MATH Post scores: 87% of students improved score Number of Career Zone Portfolios completed 12th grade students 19-20 Baseline: 100% of 12th graders completed a Career Zone portfolio 100% of 12th graders completed a Career Zone Portfolio 100% of 12th graders completed a California Career Zone Portfolio 100% of 12th graders completed a Career Zone portfolio

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Williams as reported on SARC Metric 19-20 Baseline: 100% of students have access to standards-aligned instructional material 100% of students have access to standards-aligned instructional material 100% of students have access to standards-aligned instructional material Grade cards will be reviewed quarterly to identify percentages of students that earn 15 or more credits to support on-time graduation.
-19-20 Baseline: 52% of students earned 15 or more credits 35% of students earned 15 or more credits 60% of students earned 15 or more credits Rate of teacher mis- assignment as reported on the SARC 19-20 Baseline: 100% of teachers are appropriately assigned 100% of teachers are appropriately assigned 100% of teachers are appropriately assigned Log of Parental Involvement for all parents, including those of Students With Disabilities (SWD) and unduplicated youth (English Learners, Foster Youth, and Low Income students) through Family Night participation and survey completion 19-20 Baseline: 5% increase in family participation and survey completion 6% increase in family participation and survey completion 8% increase in family participation and survey completion
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Williams as reported on SARC Metric 19-20 Baseline: 100% of students have access to standards-aligned instructional material 100% of students have access to standards-aligned instructional material 100% of students have access to standards-aligned instructional materials.
+100% of students have access to standards-aligned instructional material Grade cards will be reviewed quarterly to identify percentages of students that earn 15 or more credits to support on-time graduation.
+19-20 Baseline: 52% of students earned 15 or more credits 35% of students earned 15 or more credits 28% of students earned 15 or more credits 60% of students earned 15 or more credits Rate of teacher mis- assignment as reported on the SARC 19-20 Baseline: 100% of teachers are appropriately assigned 100% of teachers are appropriately assigned 100% of teachers are appropriately assigned 100% of teachers are appropriately assigned Log of Parental Involvement for all parents, including those of Students With Disabilities (SWD) and unduplicated youth (English Learners, Foster Youth, and Low Income students) through Family Night participation and survey completion 19-20 Baseline: 5% increase in family participation and survey completion 6% increase in family participation and survey completion 9% increase in family participation and survey completion.
+8% increase in family participation and survey completion